-- Prospective students who apply for financial assistance are evaluated according to their high school grades, their national and/or international exam scores, and other relevant academic criteria.
+- Prospective students who apply for financial assistance are evaluated according to their high school grades, their national and/or international exam scores, their program choices, and other relevant academic criteria.

 - Qualified applicants are offered partial or full tuition waiver scholarships.
 Tuition waiver scholarships are awarded at five levels, ranging from 20% to 100% in increments of 20%.
-Accommodation scholarships are also available for a limited number of top students who are on full tuition waiver scholarship.
+Accommodation scholarships may be available for a limited number of top students who are on full tuition waiver scholarship.

 - Students on accommodation scholarship are required to maintain a minimum Annual-GPA of 2.50/4.00.
 Students who fail to meet this condition will lose their accommodation scholarship.
 If their Annual-GPA is less than 2.00, their scholarship will be decreased by two levels.